mela-org/mela-command/README.md

 to a format that is easy to use in code and executes its corresponding action.

 ## Quick Overview
-`mela-command` consists of two major base parts, the `io.github.mela.command.core` framework and the `io.github.mela.command.compile` API.
+*mela-command* consists of two major base parts, the core framework and the compile API.
+Both are found in the core module.
-The latter is used to connect higher-level command parsers with the lower-level `io.github.mela.command.core` framework.
-The default implementation of this API is provided by the `bind` framework.
+The latter is used to connect higher-level command parsers with the lower-level core framework.
+The default implementation of this API is provided by the bind framework (found in the bind module).

 ### Core Framework
-The `io.github.mela.command.core` framework (found in the package with the same name) is described by three main
+The core framework is described by three main interfaces:
-interfaces: `CommandCallable`, `CommandGroup` and `CommandDispatcher`.
+`CommandCallable`, `CommandGroup` and `CommandDispatcher`.

 A `CommandCallable` is the actual command interface.
 Every implementation contains information about a specific type of command, such as its labels (names), a description and a help message as well as the code to execute when the command is called (`CommandCallable#call(CommandArguments, CommandContext)`).
 This is supposed to be implemented by users of this framework.

 A `CommandGroup` is a tree-like structure where each instance is a node containing a set of names, `CommandCallable`s and children.
 It is used to group commands in a way that makes